indigo-iam/iam/SECURITY.md

 > [!TIP]
 > In this form, only the title and description are mandatory.
-> However, we recommend provide as much information as possible on the form so that the maintainers can make an informed decision about the submitted report.
+> However, we recommend providing as much information as possible on the form so that the maintainers can make an informed decision about the submitted report.
 > You can adopt the template used by our security researchers from the GitHub Security Lab, which is available on the [github/securitylab](https://github.com/github/securitylab/blob/main/docs/report-template.md) repository.

 For more information about the fields available and guidance on filling in the form,